winitzki/scall/tutorial/programming_dhall.md

 Identifiers may contain dash and slash characters; for example, `List/map` and `start-here` are valid identifiers.

-This feature is helpful when organizing library functions into modules.
-One can have suggestive names such as `List/map`, `Optional/map`, etc.
+This feature is used in Dhall's standard library, providing suggestive function names such as `List/map`, `Optional/map`, etc.
 However, Dhall does not treat those names specially and does not require that functions working with `List` should have names such as `List/map` or `List/length`.

 Identifiers with dashes can be used, for example, as record field names, as it is often seen in configuration files: